HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-27][Died] https://github.com/BurntSushi/suffix - Fast linear time & space suffix arrays for Rust.
 Supports Unicode!
 The big thing missing at the moment is a generalized suffix array.
 I started out with the intention to build them into the construction algorithm, but this has proved more difficult than I thought.
 [2019-10-27][Died] https://github.com/BurntSushi/rust-sorts - A comparison of different sort algorithms in Rust.
 This includes mergesort, quicksort, heapsort, insertion sort, selection sort, bubble sort and even bogo sort.
 The library comes with benchmarks for vectors of different sizes and for vectors that are already sorted or vectors where all elements are equivalent.
 This library also comes with QuickCheck tests that check whether the result of a sorting algorithm is sorted.
 Each algorithm is also checked that it is stable/unstable depending on the algorithm used.
 This is pre-rust 1.0 code.
 A majority of it will not compile or otherwise work in modern Rust.
 [2019-10-27][Died] https://github.com/BurntSushi/rust-decimal - A Decimal Implementation written in pure Rust suitable for financial calculations.
+[2019-10-28][Active] https://github.com/Xudong-Huang/nonblockinghashmap - Highly Scalable Non-blocking Hash Map in Rust.
+The design of this hash map is taken and modified from Dr. Cliff Click's design, originally implemented in Java(https://www.youtube.com/watch?v=WYXgtXWejRM).

 ### Data, Data opt/etl or Database/Datawarehouse opt relatives
 [2019-10-18][Active] https://github.com/pingcap/rust-prometheus